 H. Scott Matthews

-Professor, Civil and Environmental Engineering, Engineering & Public Policy
+Professor, Civil and Environmental Engineering, Engineering and Public Policy

 - Carnegie Mellon 1999-

 Previously, Matthews contributed to development of tools for environmental and energy life cycle assessment (LCA) of products and processes (such as the EIO-LCA model), estimating and tracking environmental effects across global supply chains (such as carbon footprinting), and the sustainability of infrastructure systems.

 - Ph.D.
 (Economics) 1999, Carnegie Mellon.